streamlit/docs/content/library/get-started/installation/index.md

 ## Local development

 When developing locally, there are two layers to managing your Python development environment: environment managers and package managers.
 Environment managers allow you create virtual environments to isolate Python package installations between projects.
 We recommend using virtual environments because installing or upgrading a Python package may cause unintentional effects on another package.

-Python package managers are tools like `pip` that help you quickly install Python packages.
+On the other hand, Python package managers are tools like `pip` that help you quickly install Python packages.
 You use an environment manager to create a virtual envronment.
 Once inside that environment (e.g. once activated), you use a package manager to install Python packages.

 ### Python environment managers